Volunteering with AIM- Degree Seeking

 AFTER you have completed the all of the above steps in sections A and B you will interview or audition with Arts in Medicine.
 Your application will not move forward unless you complete all steps in sections A and B and you email AIM’s Senior Program Manager, Sam Moss- sam.moss@ufhealth.org.

 During your interview, we will discuss your goals and interests with regard to volunteering with AIM.
 If they match with that of our program, we will try to schedule you based on your preferences and availability.
 You must be able to commit to one weekly activity/workshop for the entire duration of the semester.
+Starting Fall 2025, you must also be able to commit to an AIM placement for ONE CALENDAR YEAR (one semester off is permitted).
 Please note that we have a very limited number of spots available.
 For your AIM interview please prepare:

 • your semester’s schedule